CityofToronto/bdit_data-sources/here/here_readme.md

 |trange| timerange| Time range for which this pattern applies|
 |pattern_speed| integer|Speed in km/hr for that pattern_id & time range|

-Check out this [documentation](here/here_loading.md) to see how the "traffic patterns" tables are loaded and transformed.
+Check out this [documentation](here/here_loading.md) for more info on how the traffic patterns tables are loaded and transformed.

 ## Routing with Traffic Data

 One use of historical traffic data is the ability to route a vehicle from an arbitrary point to another arbitrary point using traffic data **at that point in time**.
-Since our data is already in a database, this can be accomplished using the [`pgRouting`](http://pgrouting.org/) PostgreSQL extension.
+Since our data are already in a database, this can be accomplished using the [`pgRouting`](http://pgrouting.org/) PostgreSQL extension.
 It is necessary to have [traffic patterns](#traffic-patterns-traffic-models) loaded to fill in gaps in traffic data in time.